Nightfall1988/MintosTestApp/README.md

 To setup this project open a terminal window in MintosTestApp directory.

-Enter commands to download all dependencies:
+1. Enter commands to download all dependencies:
     - composer install
     - npm install

+2. Rename the file ".env.example" to just ".env" and use these commands to clear the cache.
+    - php artisan config:clear
+    - php artisan cache:clear

+3. Make database migrations with  this command:
+    - php artisan migrate:fresh

-Enter command to start server:
+4. Enter command to start server:
     - php artisan serve

+The project should be set up at this point.